cosmos/cosmos-sdk/x/staking/README.md

 #### ConsPubKeyRotations

-After waiting for unbonding period of time the matured rotations will be removed from queues and indexes to unblock the validator for the next iterations
+After the completion of the unbonding period, matured rotations will be removed from the queues and indexes to unblock the validator for the next iterations.

 * remove the mature entry from state of `ValidatorConsensusKeyRotationRecordQueueKey`
 * remove the mature entry form state of